sushiroll4093/clone/FAQ.md

 Great!
 Please fork the Canvas project on Github, create your changes against our `master` branch, and then [send a pull request](http://help.github.com/pull-requests/).

-Before we accept your pull request, we will need to have a signed [[contributor agreement|ica.pdf]] on file for you.
+Before we accept your pull request, we will need to have a signed [contributor agreement](https://github.com/instructure/canvas-lms/issues/1030) on file for you.

 ### What?
 A contributor agreement?
 Why?